mattwarkentin/halo/README.md

 2. Set the environment variable `HALODOTAPI_TOKEN`, and any API request will automatically bundle this token in the request for authentication.
-This package provides a function for declaring the environment variable via `set_HaloDotAPI_token(token)`.
+This package provides a function for setting the environment variable via `set_HaloDotAPI_token(token)`.

-3. Add your API token to your user-level `.Renviron` file so the token is always available during `R` sessions.
-All requesting functions use the `get_HaloDotAPI_token()` to automatically retrieve the token when making a request.
-This is the recommended approach for token use.
+3. Add your API token to your user-level `.Renviron` file so the token is always available during typical `R` sessions.
+All requesting functions use the `get_HaloDotAPI_token()` to automatically retrieve the token when performing a request. *This is the recommended approach to make your API token available to authenticate requests.*

 ## Usage

-HaloDotAPI offers nine endpoints and the halo package offers corresponding functions
+The Halo Infinite API offers nine endpoints and the `halo` package offers corresponding functions:

 -   `halo_appearance()` - Returns targeted player’s appearance on Halo
     Infinite.